guilhermeyo/mclovin/README.md

 # mclovin

-**mclovin** is a simple script that automates the setup of my development environment on Arch Linux.
+**mclovin** is a simple script that automates the setup of my development environment on Pop OS.

-After installing Arch Linux, the idea is to run this script, and all necessary configurations and tools will be installed.
+After installing Pop OS, the idea is to run this script, and all necessary configurations and tools will be installed.

 ## Inspired by:
 - [omakub](https://github.com/basecamp/omakub/)